You don’t have to have been exposed to actual or threatened death, serious injury or sexual violence to suffer from psychological trauma.

 Author: Paul Carver, Bsc, Msc, PG Dip Health Psych.

-Paul Carver is a Psychologist with a very wide range of experience, focused on bringing the very best evidence-based treatments to his clients – including how to overcome psychological trauma and find emotional wholeness.
+Paul Carver is a Brisbane psychologist with a very wide range of experience, focused on bringing the very best evidence-based treatments to his clients – including how to overcome psychological trauma and find emotional wholeness.

 To arrange an appointment with Paul Carver, freecall Vision Psychology Mt Gravatt on 1800 877 924 or you can book online.

 - Barlow, D.H., Ed.
 (2008).
 Handbook of psychological disorders.
 NY: Guilford.

 - Foa, E.B., & Hembree, E.A.
 (2007).
 Prolonged exposure therapy for PTSD: emotional processing of traumatic experience.
 Madison Avenue, NY: Oxford University Press.

 - Resick, P.A., & Schnicke, M.K.
 (1993).
 Cognitive processing therapy for rape victims: A treatment manual , Newbury Park CA: Sage.

 - Shapiro, R. (2010).
 The trauma treatment handbook: protocols across the spectrum.
 NY: W.W Norton and Co.